Dagur Kár Jónsson: Playing career

 During the 2014-15 season, Dagur Kár averaged 17.6 points and 3.6 assists.
 He was named to the Úrvalsdeild All-First team for the first half of the season.
 After the season, he joined St. Francis.

-On October 28, 2016, Dagur Kár signed with Úrvalsdeild karla club Grindavík.
+On 28 October 2016 Dagur Kár signed with Úrvalsdeild karla club Grindavík.
 In 2017, he resigned with Grindavík.

 For the 2017–18 season, Dagur Kár averaged 16.6 points and 6.7 assists but Grindavík was knocked out in the first round of the playoffs.

-On April 20, 2018, he exercised an escape clause in his contract and left Grindavík to sign back with his hometown club of Stjarnan, much to the dismay of Grindavík's board as they claimed that he had stated to them that he would stay at the club for next season.
+On 20 April 2018 he exercised an escape clause in his contract and left Grindavík to sign back with his hometown club of Stjarnan, much to the dismay of Grindavík's board as they claimed that he had stated to them that he would stay at the club for next season.
 In July 2018, it was reported that he had signed with Raiffeisen Flyers Wels of the Österreichische Basketball Bundesliga.
 In his contract with Stjarnan was a clause allowing him to sign with a bigger club.
 He helped the Flyer Wels finish fifth in the league and reach the playoffs where it fell out in the first round.
 For the season he averaged 10.5 points and 3.0 assists in 36 games.

 On 28 August 2019, Dagur Kár returned to Grindavík, signing a 2-year contract.
-In November 2019, he underwent a surgery and was expected to miss 6-8 weeks.
+In November 2019, he underwent a surgery and was expected to miss 6–8 weeks.
 Two days later, doctors discovered an infection in the knee, derailing his recovery.

 In October 2021, Dagur signed with Club Ourense Baloncesto of the LEB Plata.
 He left the team in January 2022 after being diagnosed with myocarditis.
 In 13 games with Ourense, he averaged 10.2 points and 2.3 assists.

 On 2 May 2022, Dagur Kár returned to the Úrvalsdeild and signed with KR.
 In January 2023, he left KR en joined Stjarnan.
+In March 2023, he underwent a season ending knee surgery.

+In October 2024, Dagur announced his retirement from basketball due to lingering injuries.